ejahr/ETM-IV/README.md

-# ICEC with vibrational motion
+# Analytical energy and electron transfer model for ICEC with vibrational motion
 Interatomic Coulombic Electron Capture (ICEC) is an environment-mediated process in which a free electron attaches to a species by transferring excess energy to a neighbor.
 This implentation incorporates the vibrational motion into an analytical model of the ICEC cross section, including both energy and electron transfer.